paradigmxyz/reth/book/cli/reth/stage/run.md

           - trace:   Enables logging for trace debug-level messages
           - extra:   Enables logging for extra debug-level messages

+      --db.exclusive <EXCLUSIVE>
+          Open environment in exclusive/monopolistic mode.
+Makes it possible to open a database on an NFS volume

+          [possible values: true, false]

   -c, --commit
           Commits the changes in the database.
 WARNING: potentially destructive.

           Useful when you want to run diagnostics on the database.

+      --checkpoints
+          Save stage checkpoints

 Logging:
       --log.stdout.format <FORMAT>